canonical/observability/decision-records/2025-03-17--otelcol-arbitrary-config-adr.md

           operation: multiply
           scale_by: 1048576
 ```

+Note that to the regular processor config, we have added a custom `pipelines` key to indicate to which pipelines these processors should be attached.

 Once this config is added, the config file will have a new section `processors` like this: